Well-posedness by noise for scalar conservation laws: Introduction

-The question of regularization and well-posedness by noise for SPDE has attracted considerable interest in recent years.
+If the vector field $b$ lacks sufficient regularity with respect to the space variable $x$, ill-posedness can appear.
+For a counterexample see \eqref{eq:model_ex} below.
+In contrast, the main result of this paper (Theorem \ref{thm:well_posedness} below), here stated in a slightly simplified version, shows that noise restores well-posedness for some of these vector fields: \begin{thm*} Assume that $b\in L_{u,loc}^{\infty}(L_{x}^{\infty})\cap L_{u,loc}^{1}(W_{x,loc}^{1,1})$ and that $\div\,b\in L_{u,loc}^{1}(L_{x}^{1})\cap L_{x}^{p}(L_{u,loc}^{\infty})$ for some $p>d$, $p\le\infty$.
+Then, for every initial datum $u_{0}$ in $(L^{1}\cap L^{\infty})(\R^{d})$, there exists a unique entropy solution $u$ to \eqref{eq:intro-stoch-burgers-inhomo}. \end{thm*} The question of regularization and well-posedness by noise for SPDE has attracted considerable interest in recent years.
 One of the driving hopes in this field is to obtain the well-posedness by noise for nonlinear PDE arising in fluid dynamics, for which the deterministic counterpart does not or is not known to allow unique solutions.
-Despite considerable effort, only partial results in this direction could be obtained so far, cf.~e.g.~\cite{F11,FR02,FR08,DFV14} and the references therein.
-One of the prominent works in this direction is \cite{FGP10} in which the well-posedness by noise for (linear) transport equations with irregular drift has been shown.
+Despite considerable effort, only partial results in this direction could be obtained so far, cf.~e.g.~Flandoli \cite{F11}, Flandoli, Romito \cite{FR02,FR08}, Delarue, Flandoli, Vincenzi \cite{DFV14} and the references therein.
+In the linear setting (i.e.\ for $b$ independent of $u$), one of the prominent works in this direction by Flandoli, Gubinelli, Priola is \cite{FGP10} in which the well-posedness by noise for linear transport equations with irregular drift has been shown.
 More precisely, while weak solutions to